longsleep/pixel-linux/README.md

 ## Hot keys

   - I use the CTRL key to rebind audio hotkeys in keyboard settings.
-  - For keyboard backlight i use a custom trigger CTRL+TAB with my `pixel-keyboard-brightness` from my [bin-scripts](https://github.com/longsleep/bin-scripts) repository.
+  - For keyboard backlight I use a custom trigger CTRL+TAB with my `pixel-keyboard-brightness` from my [bin-scripts](https://github.com/longsleep/bin-scripts) repository.
   - Display backlight keys can be bound to a custom action using `xdotool`.
     Install `xdotool` with apt-get and bind `xdotool key --clearmodifies XF86MonBrightnessUp`